Keyboard shortcuts

 FFI

 Unity and native consumers can drive the call layer through the elevator-ffi C ABI.
-See the FFI module for ev_sim_press_hall_button, ev_sim_press_car_button, ev_sim_pin_assignment, ev_sim_unpin_assignment, ev_sim_assigned_car, ev_sim_eta_for_call, and the EvHallCall snapshot record.
+See the FFI module for ev_sim_press_hall_button, ev_sim_press_car_button, ev_sim_pin_assignment, ev_sim_unpin_assignment, ev_sim_assigned_car, ev_sim_assigned_cars_by_line, ev_sim_eta_for_call, and the EvHallCall snapshot record.
+EvHallCall.assigned_car keeps its historical single-value shape (returning whichever line has the numerically smallest entity id); use ev_sim_assigned_cars_by_line to iterate every line’s assignment at a shared stop.

 Next steps